 At a distance, turkey vultures appear to be black, but they're actually brown, taking on a golden hue in the right light.
 Their heads are featherless, the red skin exposed.
 Their black vulture cousins are black with a gray head.
 Turkey vultures are easy to identify in flight as they "wobble" along, their wings in a V shape.
 The undersides of their wings have a distinct dark and light pattern.
 Black vultures are more steady in flight and have white-tipped wings that become evident when they fly.

 Turkey vultures are large birds that can exceed 30 inches long, with a wingspan approaching six feet.
 They aren't as gregarious as black vultures and tend to feed one at a time.
 They have a keen sense of smell, which they use to locate dead critters.
-Black vultures don't, and locate carrion by following the flight of turkey vultures.
-Favorite food: a recently deceased mammal, but they will eat older carrion and as well as the occasional dead reptile, fish and other animals.
-Unlike the more aggressive blacks, turkey vultures almost never attack live animals.
+Black vultures don't, and find carrion by following the flight of turkey vultures.
+Favorite food: a recently deceased mammal, but they will eat older carrion as well as the occasional dead reptile, fish and other animals.
+Unlike the more aggressive blacks, turkey vultures rarely attack live animals.